arbenl/interdomestik-portal/docs/NEXT_TASKS.md

 # NEXT TASKS — Bulletproof Membership Card System

+Canonical backlog: This file is the single source of truth for what’s next.
+Phase plans and notes elsewhere are historical.

 Branch: feat/phase-2

 Legend: [ ] TODO • [~] In Progress • [x] Done • (P1/P2/P3) Priority